| Posted: October 13th, 2011

 Minority children suffer poorer health than their white peers and are less likely to get good medical care.
 And many public schools aren’t serving minority children well.
 In school districts across the country, the gaps between white and minority test scores, graduation rates, and college access remain stubbornly high.

 It doesn’t take a sophisticated forecasting model to know that today’s kids will be tomorrow’s workers, business owners, and civic leaders.
-Why aren’t policymakers and political leaders talking about the risks confronting minority children today and the investments in employment, education, health, and neighborhoods that could improve their long-term prospects and our country’s future prosperity?Government, People
+Why aren’t policymakers and political leaders talking about the risks confronting minority children today and the investments in employment, education, health, and neighborhoods that could improve their long-term prospects and our country’s future prosperity?Adolescents and Youth, Child care, Child welfare, Children, Children's health and development, Economic well-being, Head Start and elementary education

 1 Comment »